 What is Spamhaus and How Does It Work?

-How Does Spamhaus Work?
+How does Spamhaus work?

 Spamhaus works with the broader internet community and has a vast sensor network that collects connection data within networks, including industry-leading internet providers, government organizations around the world, and specialist analysts and researchers.
 They also gather data from internal spam traps and honey pots.

 Spamhaus was founded by Steve Linford in 1998.
 He didn’t like the amount of spam that he was seeing online and began listing any IP addresses associated with it.
-This quickly gained momentum as like-minded people from around the world begin to join in with the fight against spam and abuse online.
+This quickly gained momentum as like-minded people from around the world began to join in the fight against spam and abuse online.

-Techniques Used By Spamhaus
+Techniques used by Spamhaus

 Spamhaus uses a range of processes to analyze and apply reputation to the data that it collects, from manual investigations to machine learning.
 Once an internet resource has met the listing policy criteria, it will be listed.

-What is the Spamhaus Blocklist?
+What is the Spamhaus blocklist?

 While bulk emails might be commonly received by lots of people, they are not always spam.
 For example, bulk emails can include advertisements that you subscribe to or email newsletters.
-But, on the other hand, spam can be used by cybercriminals as a way to spread malware and cyberattacks through unsolicited bulk email.
+But, on the other hand, spam can be used by cyber criminals as a way to spread malware and cyberattacks through unsolicited bulk email.

 Once Spamhaus project researchers receive a removal request, they will go through the process of confirming that it is a genuine request and answer any questions that the user might have before they approve the removal.

-Cybercriminals and email spammers will often take it quite personally when they are prevented from making money, and some Spamhaus researchers have even had death threats.
+Cybercriminals and email spammers will often take it quite personally when they are prevented from making money, and some Spamhaus researchers have even had cyber threats over junk email.

 These lists are designed to protect email users from opening potentially harmful spam that is sent from IP addresses that display suspicious activity.
 There are various reasons why your IP address might be listed on a Spamhaus blocklist, including:

 By their nature, spammers use huge lists of email addresses, many of which may be scraped from websites.
 Addresses are also sometimes bought and sold in underground marketplaces, often by unscrupulous email marketers who are simply looking to make some extra money.

 Once a spammer has added the spam trap address to their mailing list, they will likely send it spam email.
 Bear in mind that bulk email marketing services rarely hit spam traps, because their emails are acquired in legitimate ways.

 Before the spamming malware delivers the spam message, it first needs to tell the spam trap mail server the email address that it is trying to deliver to.
 Once the spam trap address is received by the spam trap server, the compromised user’s IP address and machine will be added to the block list.

 On some networks, especially mobile networks, the problem can be even worse; multiple users can be sharing a single public IP address through the NAT process.
 If you are currently sharing or have recently shared an IP address with a user who has been sending spam, then your IP address could be blacklisted even if you are not a spammer.

-Spamhaus Zen Blacklist Removal Request – How to Get Delisted
+Spamhaus Zen Blacklist removal request – how to get delisted

 If your IP address has been blacklisted, the first step is to determine whether your machine or any machine that shares your IP address has been sending spam.
 If you are sure that there is nothing in your controlof sending spam messages, you can visit Spamhaus’ blacklist removal pages and request the removal of your address.

 It’s important to be able to verify that you are not actually sending spam.
 In many cases where somebody’s IP address is blacklisted, it’s actually coming from a phone or computer within their home or office network that has been compromised and is sending spam.

 If the block listing is definitely the result of somebody else’s behavior or you are unable to remove your IP from the list, then the best option is to find a new address space or IP address.
 You can obtain a new IP address in a range of ways depending on the kind of internet user that you are.
 Some of the most common options include:

 - Mobile or Residential ISP: Consider ‘refreshing your DHCP lease’ to recycle your IP address.
-If this does not work, you can ask your provider to give you a new IP address.
+If this does not work, you can ask your email provider to give you a new IP address.